Religion in Berlin

 More than 60 percent of Berlin residents have no registered religious affiliation.
 As of 2010, at least 30 percent of the population identified with some form of Christianity (18.7 percent Protestants, 9.1 percent Catholics and 2.7 percent other Christian), approximately 8.1 percent were Muslim, 1 percent were Jewish, and 1 percent belonged to other religions.
-As of 2018, the number of registered church members has shrunk to 14.9 percent for EKD Protestants and 8.5 percent for Catholics.
+As of 2022, the number of registered church members has shrunk to 15 percent for EKD Protestants and 9 percent for Catholics.

 Irreligion

-As of April 2009, 64 percent of Berlin residents have no registered religious affiliation.
-For this reason, Berlin is sometimes called the "atheist capital of Europe".
+Berlin has been called the "atheist capital of Europe" due to its low level of religious affiliation.

 On 26 April 2009, a referendum (de) was held on whether Berlin pupils should be allowed to choose between the ethics class, a compulsory class introduced in all Berlin schools in 2006, and a religion class.
 The SPD, the Left Party and Greens supported the "Pro Ethics" camp for a "No" vote, stressing that the ethics class should remain compulsory, and pupils could voluntarily take an extra religion class alongside it if they so chose; the CDU and FDP supported the "Pro Reli" camp for a "Yes" vote, wanting to give pupils a free choice.
 In East Berlin, an overwhelming majority voted against the introduction of religious education.
 In total, 51.5 percent voted "No" and 48.4 percent voted "Yes".

 There are a number of humanist groups in the city.
 The Humanistischer Verband Deutschlands (English: Humanist Association of Germany) is an organization to promote and spread a secular humanist worldview and an advocate for the rights of nonreligious people.
 It was founded 1993 in Berlin, and in 2009 according to the group it counted about 4100 members in the city.

 Christianity

-Evangelical Church
+Protestant Church

-The largest denominations as of 2010 are the Protestant regional church body of the Evangelical Church of Berlin-Brandenburg-Silesian Upper Lusatia (EKBO), a united church comprising mostly Lutheran, a few Reformed and United Protestant congregations.
-EKBO is a member of both the Evangelical Church in Germany (EKD) and Union Evangelischer Kirchen (UEK) claiming 18.7 percent of the city's population.
+The largest denominations are the Protestant regional church body of the Evangelical Church of Berlin-Brandenburg-Silesian Upper Lusatia (EKBO), a united church comprising mostly Lutheran, a few Reformed and United Protestant congregations.
+EKBO is a member of both the Protestant Church in Germany (EKD) and Union Evangelischer Kirchen (UEK) claiming 18.7 percent of the city's population.

-Since 2010 the leader of the church is bishop Dr. Markus Dröge (2010).
-St. Mary's Church, Berlin, is the church of the bishop of the EKBO with the Berlin Cathedral being under joint supervision of all the member churches of the UEK.
+Since 2010 the leader of the church has been bishop Dr. Markus Dröge.
+St. Mary's Church is the seat of the bishop of the EKBO with the Berlin Cathedral being under joint supervision of all the member churches of the UEK.